Why study Pre-Pharmacy?

 You must demonstrate English proficiency.
 You must also meet admissions deadlines and visa requirements, and provide documentation of sufficient funds before we can complete your admission.
-Please call the International Admissions Office (513) 556-2069 for details, or email email@example.com with questions.
+Please call the International Admissions Office (513) 556-2069 for details or email with questions.

 Learn more about becoming an international student at UC Clermont.

-For specific deadline information, visit the Admissions page.
+For specific deadline information, visit the Admissions webpage.

 4200 Clermont College Drive